BACCHUS 2020 CHAPTERS 1-3

 One week later…

 Bacchus had studied as much as he could about Earth before departure.
-Although he didn’t feel comfortable on this new world, he knew he’d get by long enough to complete his mission.
-Bacchus tilted his face up to the sun, soaking in the heat.
+Although he didn’t feel comfortable on this new world, he knew he’d survive long enough to complete his mission, or he wouldn’t return home at all.

-Earthlings began to arrive on the beach, shattering the tranquility of the morning.
+Earthlings began to arrive on the beach, shattering the tranquility of the early morning.
 Many ran in tight formation, wearing loose gray clothing that sagged on their bodies.